bkosik24/payroll_scheduler/README.md

 #### Testing the different scenarios
-1. Type "1" to calculate the payroll dates for a given year & date ** First enter a year, next enter a date of the month (1-31), then either drag in or type in the path of the JSON file of public holidays.
+1. Type "1" to calculate the payroll dates for a given year & date
+  1. First enter a year, next enter a date of the month (1-31), then either drag in or type in the path of the JSON file of public holidays.
-2. Type "2" to calculate the payroll dates for a given start date & frequency ** First enter a day of the year in the MM/DD/YYYY format, enter a frequency based on the options provided, then either drag in or type in the path of the JSON file of public holidays.
+2. Type "2" to calculate the payroll dates for a given start date & frequency
+  1. First enter a day of the year in the MM/DD/YYYY format, enter a frequency based on the options provided, then either drag in or type in the path of the JSON file of public holidays.

-#### Notes
-The starting date, frequency and public holiday JSON file is an optional parameter.
+*Notes:* The starting date, frequency and public holiday JSON file is an optional parameter.